failfa-st/miniprompt/README.md

 ## Parsing the output

-In some cases, the AI-generated output may include code blocks embedded within the Markdown text.
-To ensure proper handling and interpretation of the output, it is recommended to use a parser specifically designed to extract code blocks from the Markdown content.
+In certain situations, the AI-generated output may contain code blocks embedded within the Markdown text.
+To properly handle and interpret the output, it is advisable to use a parser specifically designed to extract code blocks from the Markdown content.

-We recommend using the following parser to extract code blocks from the AI-generated output:
+Consider using a parser like the one shown below to extract code blocks from the AI-generated output:

 ```js
 function extractCode(string: string) {